whoop-t/baller-cli/README.md

 `baller -h` for all commands

-Currently, main purpose is for one line branch and pr creation

 In terminal, at location of baller repo

+Ticket number only(rest defaults):

 `baller -t 1111` <-- where 1111 is ticket number in JIRA

+Specify base branch:

+`baller -t 1111 -b BBS-9999`

+Specify prefix(2nd argument):

+`baller -t 1111 -b BBS-9999 bugs` <-- (BUGS and BBS are 2 current prefixes in JIRA)

 This will run commands to auto create branch and create PR with metadata from JIRA to populate title and summary.

-### ⚠️ Currently only creates branch based off testflight, will add options later